-Stefnir is a well-established Icelandic fund manager with assets of approximately ISK 247 billion under active management.
+Stefnir is a well-established Icelandic fund manager with assets of approximately ISK 336 billion under active management.
 Stefnir is a subsidiary of Arion Bank hf. and an associated company, and the A-part of the Financial Statements is part of the Consolidated Financial Statements of the Bank and its subsidiaries.

 The Financial Statements of the company are divided in two: part A which includes the Financial Statements of Stefnir hf. and part B which includes the Financial Statements of UCITS, and alternative investment funds marketed towards the public.
-The Interim Financial Statements have been prepared in accordance with the Annual Accounts Act, the Financial Undertakings Act and the rules of the Financial Supervisory Authority of the Central Bank of Iceland on the accounts of UCITS management companies and alternative investment fund managers.
+The Annual Financial Statements have been prepared in accordance with the Annuals Account Act, the Financial Undertakings Act and the rules of the Financial Supervisory Authority of the Central Bank of Iceland on the accounts of UCITS management companies and alternative investment fund managers.

-Operations during the year
+Operations during the year 2024

-The company reported earnings of ISK 1,095 million in the year according to the income statement.
-The company's equity at the end of the year was approximately ISK 2,874 billion according to the balance sheet.
-The capital ratio, calculated according to the Financial Undertakings Act, is 61.7%, the minimum allowed by law being 8.0%.
+The company reported earnings of ISK 1,061 million in the period according to the income statement.
+The company's equity at the end of the period was ISK 2.9 billion according to the balance sheet.
+The capital ratio, calculated according to the Financial Undertakings Act, is 66.7%, the minimum allowed by law being 8.0%.

-At the beginning and end of the year, the company's share capital was ISK 43.5 million and was entirely owned by Arion Bank hf. and a related company.
+At the beginning and end of the period, the company's share capital was ISK 43.5 million and was entirely owned by Arion Bank hf. and a related company.